Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The pancreas consists of the exocrine and endocrine parts.
-The endocrine part of the pancreas (pars endocrina pancreatis) is represented by groups of epithelial cells forming a peculiar form of pancreatic islets (islets of Langerhans, insulae pancreaticae) separated from the exocrine part of the gland by thin connective tissue layers.
-Pancreatic islets are found in all parts of the pancreas, but most of all in the tail region.
-The size of the islands varies from 0.1 to 0.3 mm, and the total mass does not exceed 1 / wu of the pancreas mass.
-The total number of islands from 1 to 2 million islets consist of endocrine cells.
+The pancreas consists of exocrine and endocrine parts.
+The endocrine part of the pancreas (pars endocrina pancreatis) is represented by groups of epithelial cells that form uniquely shaped pancreatic islets (islets of Langerhans; insulae pancreaticae), separated from the exocrine part of the gland by thin connective tissue layers.
+Pancreatic islets are present in all parts of the pancreas, but there are most of them in the tail region.
+The size of the islets varies from 0.1 to 0.3 mm, and the total mass does not exceed 1/100 of the mass of the pancreas.
+The total number of islets is from 1 to 2 million.
+The islets consist of endocrine cells.
 There are five main types of these cells.
-The majority (60-80%) of cells are beta cells, located mainly in the inner parts of the islets and secreting insulin; alpha-cells - 10-30%.
+The bulk (60-80%) of the cells are beta cells, located mainly in the internal parts of the islets and secreting insulin; alpha cells - 10-30%.
 They produce glucagon.
-About 10% are D-cells that secrete somatostatin.
-A few PP-cells that occupy the periphery of the islets synthesize the pancreatic polypeptide.
+About 10% are D cells, which secrete somatostatin.
+A few PP cells, which occupy the periphery of the islets, synthesize pancreatic polypeptide.

-Insulin promotes the conversion of glucose into glycogen, enhances the metabolism of carbohydrates in the muscles.
+Insulin promotes the conversion of glucose into glycogen, enhances carbohydrate metabolism in muscles.
 Glucagon enhances the formation of triglycerides from fatty acids, stimulates their oxidation in hepatocytes.
-With an increase in the concentration of glucose in the blood flowing through the pancreas, the secretion of insulin increases and the blood glucose level decreases.
-Somatostatin depresses the production of the growth hormone by the pituitary gland, as well as the isolation of insulin and glucagon by A- and B-cells.
-Pancreatic polypeptides stimulate the secretion of gastric and pancreatic juice by pancreatic exocrine cells.
+With an increase in the concentration of glucose in the blood flowing through the pancreas, insulin secretion increases and the glucose level in the blood decreases.
+Somatostatin inhibits the production of somatotropic hormone by the pituitary gland, as well as the secretion of insulin and glucagon by A- and B-cells.
+Pancreatic polypeptides stimulate the secretion of gastric and pancreatic juice by exocrine cells of the pancreas.

-Pancreatic islets develop from the same epithelial rudiment of the primary intestine as the exocrine part of the pancreas.
-They are abundantly supplied with blood from the wide blood capillaries surrounding the islets and penetrating between the cells.
+The pancreatic islets develop from the same epithelial rudiment of the primary intestine as the exocrine pancreas.
+They are richly supplied with blood from large blood capillaries that surround the islets and penetrate between the cells.

 What's bothering you?